flyingboat505/Scheduler/README.md

 # Scheduler project
 This projects uses the MEAN stack application to run and deploy a appointment scheduler maker.

-We removed the MongoDb link to avoid hackers from accessing our MongoDb cluster

 ### Prerequisites
 1. Express Js
 2. MongoDb